engineeringpenguins/engineeringpenguins/README.md

 ### Welcome to my GitHub!
-I'm a solutions architect (read: cloud engineer masquerading as a sales engineer) having fun building technology projects.
+I'm a solutions architect (read: cloud engineer masquerading as a sales engineer) having fun building technology.

 ### 🌐 Connect with me: